HamishWHC/comp6843-23t1-tute/week5/notes.md

   - e.g. A website where you can upload an image by giving it a URL rather than actually uploading a file.
     - The website will (typically) download the file from the URL, so it must send a request to it, which may give you more information (especially if it's something more interesting than an image upload).
   - Maybe your URL gets info attached to it, e.g. the server sends a request to `http://yoursite.com/<insert_data_here>` or to `http://<insert_data_here>.yoursite.com`.
+- Reverse Proxies/WAFs
+  - Most WAFs you have to deal with in this course are very basic.
+    - Mostly looking for characters or character combinations e.g. `;` and `--`.
+    - Anything more complicated you'll usually get source code because it's otherwise just trial and error.
+    - But don't trust this too much because idk what Andrew and Lachlan may have cooked up.
+  - Real-world WAFs are a pain especially from large providers like Cloudflare, since you'll get banned from all the sites they proxy.
+    - No way to see exactly what caused a block.
+    - No way to know how many requests will get you banned.s